Recently, a tourist was found trying to smuggle four iguanas from the Galapagos Islands in a suitcase.

 This situation was horrible and fortunately the man was arrested and the iguanas are safe.
 The story created outrage, but it also reminded me that iguanas are a unique and amazing species.
 While there are still iguanas on all the islands, they have become extinct on several islands and are in the list of endangered species.

-At first glance, these reptiles may be a bit ugly, even repulsive, scary and remind you of Godzilla so you don't want to face one of these in a dark alley!
-But, a second look will probably change your mind given their importance in the ecological chain and their abilities.
+At first glance, these reptiles may be a bit ugly, even repulsive, scary, and remind you of Godzilla so you don't want to face one of these in a dark alley!
+But, a second look will probably change your mind given his importance in the ecological chain and his abilities.

 There are two types of iguanas in the Galapagos Islands of Ecuador: